-Volkswagen (VW) Accidents
+Volkswagen (VW) Recalls and Malfunctions

 Today, Volkswagen (“VW”) is one of the largest car manufacturers in the world.
 In German, “Volkswagen” translates to “the people’s car.”
 The company has dark origins as it was started in 1937 in Germany by the Nazi trade union organization.
 The company was created in order to design a simple car that everyone could afford.
 The outbreak of the war brought the company to the brink of dissolution, but subsequent mergers with famed companies like Porsche, Audi, Bentley, Ducati Bugatti, and Lamborghini helped the company reach its modern day success, despite recent scandals.

 If you or your loved one has been injured due a defective vehicle, please do not hesitate to contact the Denver accident lawyers at the Law Firm of Jeremy Rosenthal to discuss your case.
 You can call our office at (303) 825-2223.